Brussels: Brussels-Capital Region

-Political status
+Political status and administration

 The Brussels-Capital Region is one of the three federated regions of Belgium, alongside the Walloon Region and the Flemish Region.
 Geographically and linguistically, it is a bilingual enclave in the monolingual Flemish Region.
 Regions are one component of Belgium's institutions; the three communities being the other component.
 Brussels' inhabitants deal with either the French Community or the Flemish Community for matters such as culture and education, as well as a Common Community for competencies which do not belong exclusively to either Community, such as healthcare and social welfare.

-Since the split of Brabant in 1995, the Brussels Region does not belong to any of the provinces of Belgium, nor is it subdivided into provinces itself.
-Within the Region, 99% of the areas of provincial jurisdiction are assumed by the Brussels regional institutions and community commissions.
-Remaining is only the governor of Brussels-Capital and some aides, analogously to provinces.
-Its status is roughly akin to that of a federal district.
+Upon the reorganisation and split of the Province of Brabant in 1995, the Brussels Region ceased to belong to any of the provinces of Belgium, nor was it subdivided into provinces itself.
+However, the Arrondissement of Brussels-Capital, whose borders coincide with the Brussels Region, continued to exist, and the areas of provincial jurisdiction were assumed by the newly created Governor of the Arrondissement of Brussels-Capital and the Brussels regional institutions and community commissions.
+In 2014, the office of the Governor was formally abolished and replaced in September 2015 by the office of the "High official of the Arrondissement of Brussels-Capital", who retained responsibility for crisis management and emergency planning, while responsibility for crime prevention was transferred to the Minister-President of the Brussels-Capital Region.

 Institutions

 The Brussels-Capital Region is governed by a parliament of 89 members (72 French-speaking, 17 Dutch-speaking—parties are organised on a linguistic basis) and an eight-member regional cabinet consisting of a minister-president, four ministers and three state secretaries.
 By law, the cabinet must comprise two French-speaking and two Dutch-speaking ministers, one Dutch-speaking secretary of state and two French-speaking secretaries of state.
 The minister-president does not count against the language quota, but in practice every minister-president has been a bilingual francophone.
 The regional parliament can enact ordinances (ordonnances, ordonnanties), which have equal status as a national legislative act.

-19 of the 72 French-speaking members of the Brussels Parliament are also members of the Parliament of the French Community of Belgium, and, until 2004, this was also the case for six Dutch-speaking members, who were at the same time members of the Flemish Parliament.
+Nineteen of the 72 French-speaking members of the Brussels Parliament are also members of the Parliament of the French Community of Belgium, and, until 2004, this was also the case for six Dutch-speaking members, who were at the same time members of the Flemish Parliament.
 Now, people voting for a Flemish party have to vote separately for 6 directly elected members of the Flemish Parliament.